newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/get-insurance.md

 ---
 ### Common Types of Business Insurance

-* **Commercial General Liability Insurance:** Research coverage and pricing options for your industry and business size
+* **Commercial general liability insurance:** Research coverage and pricing options for your industry and business size
-* **Workers' Compensation Insurance:** Find a `workers' comp insurance|workers-comp` plan if you have employees.
+* **Workers' compensation insurance:** Find a `workers' comp insurance|workers-comp` plan if you have employees.
 The State of New Jersey requires that you obtain this insurance if you have employees or stockholders in a corporation
-* **Professional Liability Insurance:** Protect your business from liability if you offer professional advice or medical services
+* **Professional liability insurance:** Protect your business from liability if you offer professional advice or medical services
-* **Motor Vehicle Insurance:** If your company will own or use any vehicles, consider purchasing motor vehicle insurance
+* **Motor vehicle insurance:** If your company will own or use any vehicles, consider purchasing motor vehicle insurance

 >**Once completed, you will have:**
 >